This post was last updated on 16 February 2023.

 - Detembo redzinza (plural is nhetembo dzemadzinza) is the praise poem of a clan.

 The mutupo system is an important source of ancestral and family history in Zimbabwe.
 The Shona are a cultural group native to Zimbabwe that became divided into a number of clans.
-The clans are represented by the various totems.
+The clans are represented by the various mitupo.
 Today totems, praise names and clan poems are still a huge identifier among the Shona people.
 The practice remains widespread and those that still recognise it take pride in ‘wearing’ their praise names.

 Below are 6 interesting things you should know about the Shona totem system.